marciorpcoelho/customer_segmentation/Customer Segmentation.md

 ![](./output/1_transaction_distribution_2017.png)

-First analysis, shows the expected decreases in number of transactions, as their value increase.
+First analysis shows the expected decreases in number of transactions, as their value increase.
 Also noticeable is the higher cost of new vehicles when compared to used ones.
 Also relevant are the considerable high frequency of low cost transactions associated with new vehicles - **Need to look into this.**